 Can VLC play 4k?
 Yes, but it can be extremely annoying to watch a super choppy video that hampers the UHD video playing experience.
 4k videos not playing or stuttering are common errors in VLC.
 The footage recorded in 4K at 60fps can be extremely lagging at times if VLC is not configured properly.
-In this post, we will analyze common causes of VLC playback error and corresponding fixes.
+In this post, we will analyze common causes of VLC 4K choppy error and corresponding fixes.

 • The resolution is too high

 If the resolution of the video is too high, then it is possible that while running the video playback, you will have a lagged video that might buffer or stutter at many points.

 • The frame rate is too high

 The stuttering can also happen if the frame rate is high as well.
 This is because the GPU takes a longer time to render the frame than it is expected and sometimes it might even skip the frame.
 Once that happens, the video is bound to give a choppy output.
 That's in fact the trade off when CPU is overloaded.
 VLC enables frame dropping to decode less frames, thus causing the choppy video performance.

 If the video coding engine is not up to the mark and 60fps video is being run with equal quality and speed, then the lag will be a continuous part of the playback and there will be a workload on the GPU.

 If the system is too slow to decode the images, then also the video can be choppy and there can be numerous breaks.